William H. Murray: Tenure

-Murray was inaugurated as the ninth Governor of Oklahoma on January 12, 1931, and filled state jobs with many of his political allies and members of the Oklahoma Constitutional Convention.
+Murray was inaugurated as the ninth governor of Oklahoma on January 12, 1931, and filled state jobs with many of his political allies and members of the Oklahoma Constitutional Convention.
 During his campaign for governor, he promised to crack down on corruption and favoritism for the rich, to abolish half the clerk jobs at the State House, to appoint no family members, to reduce the number of state-owned cars from 800 to 200, never to use convict labor to compete with commercial labor, and not to abuse the power of pardon.
 Once in office, he appointed wealthy patrons and 20 of his relatives to high office, purchased more cars, used prisoners to make ice for sale and clean the capitol building, and violated several other campaign promises.
-When the State Auditor pointed out that 1,050 new employees had been added to the state payroll, Murray simply said, "Just damned lies".
+When the state auditor pointed out that 1,050 new employees had been added to the state payroll, Murray simply said, "Just damned lies".
 For each abuse of power, Murray claimed a mandate from "the sovereign will of the people".

+On June 8, 1931, Emilio Cortes Rubio, a cousin of Mexican President Pascual Ortiz Rubio's, was killed alongside another Mexican national in Ardmore, Oklahoma, by two police officers.
+Rubio had been returning to Mexico from a semester at Benedictine College.
+Murray directed the Oklahoma Attorney General's office to investigate the killings and encouraged the prosecution of the police officers for the killings.

 During his tenure, he clashed with Oklahoma Superintendent of Public Instruction John Vaughn over his proposed education reforms.
-He ordered an investigation into William Bizzell alleging the University of Oklahoma suffered from "flagrant immorality and corruption.
+He ordered an investigation into William Bizzell alleging the University of Oklahoma suffered from "flagrant immorality and corruption".
 Bizzell was charged, but charges were later dropped.
 He fired the presidents for Central State College, Langston University, Southeastern State College, Northwestern State College, Northeastern Oklahoma Junior College, and Murray State College.